 |sync response||synchronization has been processed by the receiving side||private instance periodically polls, whether the public instance has any sync responses||private instance sends sync responses directly|

 |sync error response||synchronization failed on the receiving side due to the sending side's mistake||private instance periodically polls, whether the public instance has any sync error responses||private instance sends sync error responses directly|

 |blob request||an attachment was added to an issue, which is under sync||private instance periodically polls, whether the public instance has any attachments to be sent||private instance sends blob requests directly|

 |blob response||an attachment has been received by receiving side||private instance periodically polls, whether the public instance received an attachment being synced||private instance sends blob responses directly|

 |blob error response||synchronization of an attachment failed on receiving side due to sending side's mistake||private instance periodically polls, whether the public instance had any problems with receiving an attachment||private instance sends blob error responses directly|

-Switching an existing connection from public/public to public/private (or reverse) needs
+Note: To switch from an existing connection from public/public to public/private (or reverse) you need:

 - An update of the database on both sides